Gourav2K/chess-similarity-search/README.md

 ## 🚀 Features

-- 🔎 **GraphQL-based similarity search** for chess positions
 - 📦 **Python preprocessor** to parse PGN files and publish to Kafka
 - 🧠 **Reactive Spring Webflux backend** with Kafka consumer, PostgreSQL persistence and querying logic
-- 💡 **Bitboard and string-based matching logic** for position similarity
+- 💡 **Array, bitboard, and integer-based matching logic with GIN-accelerated SQL queries** for position similarity
+- 🔎 **GraphQL-based resolver** for similarity search application for chess positions
 - 🖥️ **React + Vite frontend** to input FENs or create position on chess board and visualize results
-- 🐳 Fully containerized using Docker and Docker Compose
+- 🐳 **Fully containerized using Docker and Docker Compose**
+- 🎯 **Elo-aware filtering** to show relevant human games within a target rating range
+- 🔄 **Deduplication** ensures no repeated games show up in results

 ---